How JWT Works in API Authentication

 In API design, we’re concerned with defining the inputs (like product details for a new product) and outputs (like the information returned when someone queries a product) of an API.

-For example, to add a new product (Create), you would make a POST request to /api/products
+For example, to add a new product (Create), you would make a POST request to /api/products where the product details are sent in the request body.

-To retrieve products (Read), you need to fetch data with a GET request from /products
+To retrieve products (Read), you need to fetch data with a GET request from /products.

-For updating product information (Update), we use PUT or PATCH requests to /products/:id
+For updating product information (Update), we use PUT or PATCH requests to /products/:id, where id is the id of a product we need to update.

-Removing is similar to updating; we make a DELETE request to /products/:id
+Removing is similar to updating; we make a DELETE request to /products/:id where id is the product we need to remove (Delete).

 Communication Protocol and Data Transport Mechanism